albertattard/unique-code-serverless/README.md

 # Unique Code Serverless Application

 A serverless application that uses AWS Lambda Functions and DynamoDB to create unique code that can be used to identify entities within an application.
+The serverless application saves all generated codes in a DynamoDB table to ensure that once a code is used, this is never reused.

 The scope of the project is to create the same serverless application using different technologies and compare them.
 Following is a list of technologies used (or will be using).